-- A desktop cluttered with icons (each of these has to be redrawn every time the screen contents change)
+Each icon has to be redrawn every time the screen contents change

 How to find out if WindowServer is using excessive CPU cycles

-- Navigate to Applications > Utilities and launch Activity Monitor.
+- Navigate to Applications > Utilities and open Activity Monitor.

 - Click the top of the CPU column.

 - Look at the names of the processes in that column.

 - If WindowServer is near the top and takes up more than 60% of CPU resources, you know it’s using more CPU cycles than it should.